JamieSampson08/COMS437_S20/SubDocker/README.md

 - Blender

 ### Story:
 You're traveling through space to escape the clutches of the Rubber Duck society that has taken power over humans.
-Equipped only with some fuel and torpedo sharks, you venture out in hopes of locating the rare jellyfish that will enable you to take back your world.
+Equipped only with fuel and torpedos, you venture out in hopes of locating the rare turtle that will enable you to take back your world.

 ### Goal:
 Navigate through space avoiding or destroying the Rubber Ducks who are chasing after you.

-Locate the rare jellyfish before you lose all your fuel and/or health.
+Locate the rare turtle before you lose all your fuel and/or health.
 Claiming this prize will make you the ruler of all Rubber Ducks!

+### **Messages: **

+- Torpedo Pack Picked Up
+- Fuel Packs Picked Up
+- No Torpedos Left
+- Shield Active
+- Fire Mode Active
+- Health
+- Fuel Level
+- Torpedo Inventory
+- Current Ship Position
+- Target Position
+- Success/Fail Game

 ### Controls: